anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2019-07-20-gesture-speech-02.md

 entry-date: 2019-07-20

 source: Leroi-Gourhan, A. (1993).
 Gesture and speech.
 Cambridge, Mass.
-MIT Press
+MIT Press.
 # if a url is available, put it here, otherwise leave empty
 source-url: https://mitpress.mit.edu/books/gesture-and-speech